You are here

 The état des lieux is a report that is an important step in the rental process, and is not to be overlooked!
 Our Frequently Asked Questions guide to the état des lieux in France explains everything you need to know about this essential piece of paperwork.

-You can also find French état des lieux (inventory of fixtures) in French here.
+You can also find French état des lieux (inventory of fixtures) in French and this article about état des lieux for English-speakers written in French.

 What is an Etat des lieux?